New York City Schools with Spanish Classes

 Minor in Spanish

-Students in this program can choose tracks in Latin American or Iberian studies, Spanish, literature in translation or creative writing.
+Students in this program can choose tracks in Latin American or Iberian studies, Spanish or creative writing.
 Course topics include studies in advanced grammar and composition and Latin America cultural history.
 Advanced writing workshops in poetry, fiction and creative writing are also offered.

 BA in Spanish

-Undergraduates in the Bachelor of Arts program can major in Spanish and Latin American literatures and culture, Spanish and linguistics, Romance languages, Iberian studies and Latin American studies.
+Undergraduates in the Bachelor of Arts program can major in Spanish, Spanish and linguistics, Romance languages, Iberian studies and Latin American studies.
 Coursework may include advanced grammar and composition, critical approaches and grammatical analysis; students also learn about language and sound, the cultural history of Spain and the Iberian Atlantic.

 MFA in Creative Writing in Spanish